 1. Start with a Professional Hearing Assessment

-The first step is a complete hearing evaluation.
+The first step is a comprehensive hearing evaluation.
 In Ontario, hearing tests should be conducted by a registered audiologist or hearing instrument specialist.
-These professionals are trained to identify the type and degree of hearing loss and to recommend next steps.
+These hearing care professionals are trained to assess your hearing abilities, identify the type and degree of hearing loss, and recommend appropriate next steps.

-You can verify your clinician’s credentials through professional organizations such as:
+You can verify your clinician’s credentials through professional organizations such as College of Audiologists and Speech-Language Pathologists of Ontario (CASLPO).

 2. Discuss Your Hearing Results